Which famous people have you outlived?

 Gerald Templer

-Field Marshal Sir Gerald Walter Robert Templer, (11 September 1898 – 25 October 1979) was a senior British Army officer who fought in both the world wars.
+Field Marshal Sir Gerald Walter Robert Templer, KG, GCB, GCMG, KBE, DSO (11 September 1898 – 25 October 1979) was a senior British Army officer.

-Although some historians have described his approach as a successful example of a "hearts and minds" campaign, other scholars have dismissed this as a myth due to his reliance on population control and coercion.
+Some historians have described his methods as a successful example of a "hearts and minds" campaign, while other scholars have dismissed this as a myth due to his over-reliance on population control and coercion.

-Despite the ethics of his actions being hotly debated in the British parliament, many of the strategies he implemented were later implemented (largely unsuccessfully) by the United States in Vietnam.
+Many of the strategies he enforced were later (unsuccessfully) implemented by the United States in Vietnam.

 Related People